shinya-ml/Multiobj-Bayes-opt/README.md

 	```sh
 		$ python main.py method_name function_name
 	```
-	For example, method_name is ParEGO and function_name is ZDT1.
+	For example, method_name is ParEGO and function_name is ZDT1 etc...
+	- Experimental settings
+		Default settings are as follows.
+		- # initial points  : 1
+		- Max iteration : 20
+		-
+	- Model selection
+		In default setting, we optimize kernel's hyperparameters in GPR models at every iteration.
+		We fixed the observation noise (= 0.0001) and variance parameter of RBF kernel (= 1.0).
+		If you want to change these settings, please modify ./models/MultiOutput_IndepGP.py.